superpowers04/superpowers04/Super's Fabric Mod Recommendations.md

 # Super's Minecraft recommendation list thing
-***Note this doc is not affiliated with MinecraftHopper, Minecraft Community Support, Prism, Modrinth, Fabric or anyone else.***
+***Note this doc is not affiliated, monitored, or otherwise endorsed by MinecraftHopper, Minecraft Community Support, Prism Launcher, Modrinth, Fabric, Forge, or anyone else.
+Go to superpowers04 for any questions, support or corrections related to it***

+This is just a bunch of personal recommendations, general information, and mod lists for Minecraft that I thought would be useful to have in a doc. so I can easily link to it ~~without retyping why someone shouldn't use Lunar Client every time they ask for help with it~~<br>
-This is just a bunch of lists for Minecraft I made and I really recommend you do research yourself before installing anything listed here. **Please do not ever blindly follow anything you see online**
+I really recommend you do research yourself before installing anything listed here.
+> [!CAUTION]
+> **Do not ever blindly follow anything you see online as they might provide false information or in the case of a lot of Youtube videos, not know what they're doing and give you instructions that edit files or do other things you really should not do**<br>
+> <sub>I've seen far too many videos edit the files of mods or the game for no reason.
+If possible look for a *recent* text tutorial for something instead of a Youtube video from 2011 that's filmed using unregistered hypercam on a Windows XP machine</sub>

+This file is only named `Super's Fabric Mod Recommendations.md` to prevent older links to this doc from breaking

 **Using [Prism](https://prismlauncher.org) or [Modrinth Launcher](https://modrinth.com/app) is recommended.**
 # Term Glossary